Right of Way Rules for Boating

 post, starboard and stern diagram

-To determine the position of another vessel relative to your own, you must know the different “sectors” of your vessel, i.e., starboard, port and stern.
-Once you identify where another boat is relative to your own, you’ll know who has the right of way.
+To determine the position of another vessel relative to your own, you must know the nautical terms to refer to different “sectors” of your boat, i.e., starboard, port and stern.
+Once you identify where another boat is relative to your own, you’ll know who has the right-of-way.

-Using the following simple rules, you’ll have a good grasp on how to behave around other powerboats:
+Using the following simple rules, you’ll have a good grasp of how to navigate around other powerboats:

-1. If another vessel is approaching you from the port — or left — side of your boat, you have the right of way and should maintain your speed and direction.
+1. If another vessel approaches you from the port (left) side, you have the right-of-way and should maintain your speed and course.

 example of boat approaching from port (left) side

-2. If a vessel is aiming to cross your path and they’re on your starboard — or right — side, they have the right of way.
+2. If a vessel aims to cross your path and they’re on your starboard (right) side, they have the right-of-way.
 Alter your course so that you will pass them at a safe distance and in a way that is apparent to the other skipper.

 example of boat crossing on starboard (right) side

-3. Any vessel that is approaching your boat for the stern doesn’t have the right of way.
+3. Any vessel approaching your boat from the stern doesn’t have the right-of-way.
 Maintain your speed and course.
-Whenever a boat is overtaking another, the vessel in front always has the right of way and should be allowed to continue their original course unhindered.
+Whenever a boat overtakes another, the vessel in front always has the right-of-way and should be allowed to continue its original course unhindered.
 This is the case even if the vessel behind has a higher level of right-of-way priority, such as a sailboat.

 example of boat approaching from the stern (back)

-When the sun goes down, and boaters turn on their navigational lights, there’s an easy way to remember to who has the right of way:
+When the evening approaches and boaters turn on their navigational lights, there’s an easy way to remember who has the right-of-way:

-• – When you see a red navigational light on another boat, it’s indicating their port side, and they have the right of way — red means stop.
+• When you see a red navigational light on another boat, it indicates their port side and that they have the right-of-way.

-• – When you see a green navigational light, you’re approaching a vessel from their starboard side, and you have the right of way — green means go.
+• When you see a green navigational light, you’re approaching a boat from its starboard side.
+You have the right-of-way.

 Knowing the basics listed above will have you in great shape in most boating situations.
 Below are some of the best practices that will help take your navigational skills to the next level: